IBM/ignition/docs/user-guide/creating-a-driver.md

 After configuring the property sources, we configure the custom services to be instantiated on startup:

 ```
-app_builder.add_service(InfrastructureDriver)
+app_builder.add_service(ResourceDriver)
 ```

-The Ignition app builder has been auto-configured with several services, based on the type of driver being created (specified on the `build_driver` call), so we only need to add our additional services.
-In our example, we are adding our implementation of the InfrastructureDriver, which is ultimately called to handle infrastructure requests.
+The Ignition app builder has been auto-configured with several services, based on the type of driver being created (specified on the `build_resource_driver` call), so we only need to add our additional services.
+In our example, we are adding our implementation of the ResourceDriver, which is ultimately called to handle API requests.
 You can read more about services and their role in an Ignition based app in the [framework](./framework/index.md) section.

-It's important to note that the Service you add (in this case the InfrastructureDriver) does not have to continue using this Service/Capability framework.
+It's important to note that the Service you add (in this case the ResourceDriver) does not have to continue using this Service/Capability framework.
 The python code within your driver implementation is free to use any style you like.

 Finally we build the application and return it: